vnatures/sequelize-pool/README.md

-# About
+# sequelize-pool

   Resource pool.
 Can be used to reuse or throttle expensive resources such as database connections.

   This is a fork from [generic-pool@v2.5](https://github.com/coopernurse/node-pool/tree/v2.5).